Skip to Main Content

 HOW TO FILE A SEXUAL HARASSMENT LAWSUIT IN NJ

 Prior to filing a sexual harassment lawsuit, you should first try to resolve the issue.
-You should inform the employer that is committing the harassment that their sexual approaches are unwanted.
-If a coworker is subjecting you to sexual harassment, you should speak with a supervisor or human relations (HR) employee that is qualified to handle the situation.
+You should inform the employer who is committing the harassment that their sexual approaches are unwanted.
+If a coworker is subjecting you to sexual harassment, you should speak with a supervisor or a human relations (HR) employee who is qualified to handle the situation.
 An employer cannot resolve a sexual harassment issue that they do not know about.
-However, if the employer is aware of the harassment and does not take steps to rectify the problem, you may wish to consider filing a lawsuit.
+However, if the employer refuses and does not take steps to rectify the problem, you may wish to consider filing a lawsuit.
+Unlawful conduct that goes unaddressed can have devastating consequences for your career, mental health, and overall well-being.

 You should not fear any reprisal from an employer for filing a sexual harassment claim.
 New Jersey’s Law Against Discrimination (LAD) makes it illegal for employers to retaliate against individuals who report harassment or discrimination at work.
-This law also covers any person that assists you in making a claim.
+Retaliation can include wrongful termination, unlawful termination, demotion, or other negative changes to your employment.
+This law also covers any person who assists you in making a claim.
+An experienced Essex County employment lawyer can help hold employers accountable and protect you throughout the entire process.

-If the employee wins their sexual harassment case, they are a number of legal remedies that they could be awarded.
+If the employee wins their sexual harassment case, there are a number of legal remedies that they could be awarded.
 For example, the victim of harassment could be awarded the position that they were illegally denied.
 Additionally, the victim could receive damages for pain and suffering and emotional distress.
+In some cases, it may also be possible to recover damages for lost wages, compensation for other financial losses, and punitive damages if the employer’s conduct was especially harmful.

 dots